 Print and online publications based in the United States and Europe

 Schools, corporations and NGOs with access to target populations

 Social media advocates with reach into key diaspora populations

 Diverse global newsletters with niche topical or regional reach

 Noroeste is a top-rated, locally owned newspaper that specializes in coverage in Mexico’s Sinaloa state.

 Noroeste features Spanish-language Global Press stories from across Mexico.
 The partnership expands the reach of Global Press stories and serves an important audience in a state that often receives uneven and sensational coverage of violence and drug cartels.

 StudySync, a leading digital education platform, versions Global Press news stories for third, seventh and tenth grade students.

-Global Press stories are used by more than 2,500,000 students and teachers in classrooms across the U.S. Featured in SyncBlasts.
-Global Press stories are exposing students to diverse journalists, helping students build critical thinking skills and catalyzing discussions about the world.
+Global Press stories are used by more than 2,500,000 students and teachers in classrooms across the U.S. Featured in SyncBlasts, Global Press stories expose students to diverse journalists, helping them build critical thinking skills and catalyzing discussions about the world.

 Global Press’ newsletter distribution strategy allows our news stories to reach niche and target audiences.